 Who are Best Companies?

 Hi, we are Best Companies, the workplace engagement people.
 We want to help make the world a better workplace.
-It’s something we really care about.
-We care because we truly believe that people who are fully engaged at work feel happier and more secure, which makes them more productive.
-To achieve this, we live by our five key principles Care, Humility, Responsibility, Hunger and Discipline.
+We truly believe that people who are fully engaged at work feel happier and more secure, which makes them more productive.

 True employee engagement is a journey, not a destination.
-We work with organisations to provide them with the information they need to understand what it is really like to work for them.
+Guided by our five key principles Care, Humility, Responsibility, Hunger and Discipline, we work with organisations to provide them with the information they need to understand what it is really like to work for them.

-The Best Companies Accreditation and Best Companies to Work For Lists uses our academically developed methodology.
+The Best Companies Accreditation and Best Companies to Work for lists uses our academically developed methodology.
 Our unique system looks for patterns, connections and correlations between employee responses which we measure to provide a Best Companies Index Score.
 Those that make one of our lists or achieve a Best Companies Accreditation are truly worthy of being branded one of the ‘Best Companies’ to work for.

 The below information outlines the processing we undertake.

-The personal data we receive, directly from an organisation that we are providing a service to, an individual completing a survey or an enquiry from, will be used for the purposes outlined below.
+The personal data we receive, directly from an organisation that we are providing a service to, an individual completing a survey or an enquiry from.
+Personal data will be used for the purposes outlined below.

 We will never sell your personal data to anyone, ever.